 Theft from vehicles is a growing problem, particularly in beachside areas.
 Australians have reported thefts from unattended vehicles near tourist sites.

 Money and valuables

-Driving in Israel is erratic.
-The road fatality rate in Israel is very high.
+Driving in Israel is erratic andthe road fatality rate is high.
 For further advice, see our road travel page.